 What You Should Know About

-A joint is the point where two bones meet.
+A joint is a point where two bones meet.
 The protective tissue that surrounds the ends of the bones is called cartilage.
 This cartilage breaks down as a result of OA, causing the bones of the joint to rub together.
 Pain, stiffness, and other symptoms may result.

 OA can affect any joint.
 However, the following are the most typically affected bodily parts: